Human rights

 Our approach1

-Our approach is informed by the United Nations Guiding Principles on Business and Human Rights (Guiding Principles).
-The Guiding Principles define the accountabilities of governments in protecting human rights and of business in respecting human rights.
-Woodside’s commitment to human rights is set out in our Human Rights Policy and further detailed in Our Approach to Human Rights document, both available on our public website.
+Our approach is informed by the United Nations Guiding Principles on Business and Human Rights.
+Woodside’s commitment to human rights is set out in our Human Rights Policy and further detailed in Our Approach to Human Rights document, both available on our website.
+Our approach to human rights is an important part of conducting our business sustainably and is consistent with our values and Code of Conduct.
+A number of our policies support our approach to human rights such as our Indigenous Communities Policy and Health and Safety Policy.

 Collaboration enables Woodside to continue to learn and improve.
 For example, in Australia Woodside continues its involvement with the Human Rights Resource and Energy Collaborative which enables resource and energy companies to share learnings and develop best practice.
 The group provides a forum for sharing human rights experiences including in relation to supply chain issues and remedy.
 We also work with other organisations to further develop our human rights approach and understand emerging issues.
-Examples of these organisations include International Petroleum Industry Environmental Conservation Association, Business for Social Responsibility and Voluntary Principles on Security and Human Rights (VPSHR).
+Examples of these organisations include Ipieca, the global oil and gas association for advancing environmental and social performance across the energy transition, Business for Social Responsibility and Voluntary Principles on Security and Human Rights.
 In addition, we also participate in the United Nations Annual Forum on Business and Human Rights.

 We are continuing to strengthen our approach to human rights due diligence across our post-merger business to identify, prevent and mitigate potential adverse human rights impacts of our operations and business relationships.
 We use a number of tools such as: